alvinpiter/js-online-games/README.md

 Link: http://jsog.herokuapp.com/

 JSOG (JavaScript Online Games) is a web application where you can play games with your friend(s).
 There are currently 3 games that you can play, Tic-Tac-Toe, Reversi, and Sudoku.
 I'll be adding more games later (if I have time), like Tetris.
+The client side is developed using React, while the server side is developed using Node.js.

 ## Games